Catchment to tap video

 Our drinking water is treated in line with strict government guidelines.
 The treatment process is outlined in this video from Veolia.

-The wastewater treatment process is outlined in this Veolia video
+The wastewater treatment process is outlined in this video of Ballarat South Wastewater Treatment Plant.

 Recycled water is treated wastewater that can be used for irrigating sporting ovals and playing fields.
 The Greening Schools project video highlights the benefits of recycled water in our community for topping up Lake Wendouree and watering ovals in dry times.